UNINETTSigma2/documentation/jobs/job_scripts/slurm_parameter.md

 See also [projects and accounting](projects.md) for more information.

-SLURM differs slightly from the previous Torque system with respect to definitions of various parameters, and what was known as queues in Torque may be covered by either `--partition=...` or `--qos=...`.
+Slurm differs slightly from the previous Torque system with respect to definitions of various parameters, and what was known as queues in Torque may be covered by either `--partition=...` or `--qos=...`.